checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 > When adding checks to a group using `testMatch`, the CLI searches for files using the corresponding [check file](/docs/cli/using-check-test-match/#checkscheckmatch) as a base path.

-> Note that you can configure two different `frequency` properties for API and Browser checks in a `CheckGroup` separatelly.
+> Note that you can configure two different `frequency` properties for API and Browser checks in a `CheckGroup` separately.
 > The CLI follows a fallback logic using `Check->CheckGroup->Project` configurations.

 ## `AlertChannel`